roman-milk/roman-milk.github.io/twin-times.md

+===

- ****** Twin Times Ch.
-03 ****** bygeronimo_appleby© If you've been following the previous two chapters you'll know what's going on with my family.
+If you've been following the previous two chapters you'll know what's going on with my family.
 If not then - To cut a long story short, my sister and I began an incestuous affair during our long vacation from university.
 Our aunt saw us during a tryst in the summerhouse one afternoon, and she seduced me later that evening after a visit to our local pub.
 We had just come to the finale of a very energetic fuck when my father burst into the bedroom, catching us as we basked in the post coital glow of our love making.

  Although I didn't know it at the moment of my father's entrance, he and Aunt Felicity, his sister, had also been having an incestuous affair.